soumithgajula01/Beach_Safety_System/README.md

-﻿# Beach_Safety_System
-# 🌊 Beach Safety AI System (Drowning Detection using Deep Learning - YOLOv8)
+# 🌊 AI-Powered Beach Safety System
+### (Drowning Detection using Deep Learning - YOLOv8)

-An AI-powered computer vision system designed to detect drowning persons in real-time using a deep learning-based object detection model (YOLOv8).
+An AI-based beach safety system designed to detect drowning persons in real-time using **YOLOv8 (a CNN-based object detection model)**.
-This project focuses on improving beach safety by automatically identifying dangerous situations and enabling faster rescue response.
+This project focuses on improving beach safety by assisting lifeguards with automated monitoring and alert systems.

 ---

 ## 🧠 Project Overview

-This system uses a **Convolutional Neural Network (CNN)-based object detection model** from the YOLO (You Only Look Once) family to detect:

-- 🆘 Drowning persons
-- 🧍 Normal persons

-The model processes images or video frames and predicts bounding boxes with class labels in real time.
+Drowning is one of the leading causes of accidental death worldwide, with over 300,000 deaths annually.
+Traditional monitoring systems rely heavily on lifeguards, which becomes ineffective due to:

+- Large crowd sizes
+- Limited human attention
+- Night-time visibility issues

+This project proposes an **AI-based automated surveillance system** that detects drowning behavior using computer vision techniques.

 ---

-## 🤖 Model & Neural Network Details
+## 🤖 Model & Neural Network Used

-- Model Used: **YOLOv8x (Ultralytics)**
+- Model: **YOLOv8x (Ultralytics)**
-- Type: **Deep Learning Object Detection Model**
-- Architecture: **CNN-based (Convolutional Neural Network)**
+- Type: **Convolutional Neural Network (CNN)**
-- Framework: **PyTorch + Ultralytics**
+- Framework: **PyTorch**

-### 🔍 How YOLOv8 Works (Simplified)
+### 🔍 How the Model Works

-- Input image is passed through convolutional layers (feature extraction)
+- Input image/video is processed by CNN layers
-- Backbone extracts spatial features
-- Neck combines multi-scale features
+- Features like shape, motion, and posture are extracted
-- Head predicts:
+- Model predicts:
   - Bounding boxes
-  - Class probabilities
+  - Class labels (`drowning_person`, `person`)
   - Confidence scores

-✔ Single-stage detector → Fast + Real-time
+✔ Real-time detection
-✔ High accuracy with optimized training
+✔ High accuracy
+✔ Suitable for safety-critical applications

 ---

+## ⚠️ Important Clarification

+> 🔴 **Note:**
+> This implementation focuses on **YOLO-based drowning detection only**.

+The following components are part of the **research concept** but **NOT implemented in this project**:

+- ❌ AELIS system (Aquatic Environment Lifesaving Integrated System)
+- ❌ Thermal camera integration

+👉 These are included as **proposed enhancements based on research study** :contentReference[oaicite:0]{index=0}

+---

+## 📚 Conceptual Extensions (From Research)

+### 🌙 Thermal Cameras (Concept Only)

+Thermal cameras can:
+- Detect human body heat
+- Work in night / fog / low visibility

+👉 In research, system switches:
+- Day → RGB camera
+- Night → Thermal camera

+✔ Enables 24/7 monitoring
+❌ Not implemented in this project

+---

+### 🧬 AELIS Technology (Concept Only)

+AELIS is a conceptual integrated system that:

+- Combines cameras, AI models, and alert systems
+- Detects boundary crossing and drowning
+- Sends alerts (SMS, alarms) to lifeguards
+- Uses GIS for multi-location tracking

+👉 In this project:
+- Only the **AI detection (YOLO)** part is implemented
+- AELIS is discussed as a **future integration framework**

+---

+## ⚙️ Methodology (Implemented)

+1. Input images/videos are provided to the system
+2. YOLO model processes frames
+3. Detects:
+   - Drowning person
+   - Normal person
+4. Bounding boxes are generated
+5. Detection results are saved/output

+---

 ## 🚀 Features

-- Deep Learning-based detection (CNN)
+- Deep learning-based detection (CNN)
 - Real-time object detection using YOLOv8
-- Detects:
-  - `drowning_person`
-  - `person`
-- Automatic label validation and cleaning
+- Detects drowning behavior from images/videos
 - High-performance training (target ≥ 90% accuracy)
-- Advanced evaluation metrics:
+- Advanced validation metrics:
   - mAP@0.5
+  - Precision
-  - Precision & Recall
+  - Recall
   - F1 Score
+  - FPR / FNR
+  - FPS

+---

+## 📊 Performance

+- Precision: ~0.84
+- Recall: ~0.85
+- F1 Score: ~0.85
-  - False Positive Rate (FPR)
+- False Positive Rate: 0.027
-  - False Negative Rate (FNR)
+- False Negative Rate: 0.014
-  - FPS (Inference speed)
+- FPS: ~11.9

 ---